datadoit/ccs7up/README.md

 # ccs7up
 Updates CodeCharge Studio generated code to work with PHP 7.1+.

-The last release of CodeCharge Studio v5.1.1.18992 in 2017 will generate PHP code compatible up to PHP v7.0.33.
+The last release of CodeCharge Studio v5.1.1.18992 in 2017 will generate PHP code compatible only up to PHP v7.0.33.
 After publishing your project from CodeCharge Studio to your web server, run this script to scan all PHP files and fix any unsupported or deprecated PHP commands or methods.

 * Tested for PHP versions up to v8.0.8.
 * Interactive usage with optional recursive folder scanning.